Game Management Unit 3B

 Species within this unit:

-Beginning at Snowflake; southerly along AZ Hwy 77 to U.S. Hwy 60; southwesterly along U.S. Hwy 60 to the Fort Apache Indian Reservation boundary; easterly along the reservation boundary to the Vernon-McNary road (FR 224); northerly along this road to U.S. Hwy 60; west on U.S. Hwy 60 to AZ Hwy 61; northeasterly on AZ Hwy 61 to AZ Hwy 180A; northerly on AZ Hwy 180A to Concho-Snowflake road; westerly on the Concho- Snowflake road to Snowflake.
+Beginning at Snowflake; southerly along State Route 77 to State Route 60; southwesterly along State Route 60 to the Fort Apache Indian Reservation boundary; easterly along the reservation boundary to the Vernon-McNary road (FR 224); northerly along this road to U.S. Hwy 60; west on U.S. Hwy 60 to AZ Hwy 61; northeasterly on AZ Hwy 61 to AZ Hwy 180A; northerly on AZ Hwy 180A to Concho-Snowflake road; westerly on the Concho- Snowflake road to Snowflake.

 Overview: Pronghorn antelope are the most widely spread big game animal in Unit 3B.
-Overall population numbers are decreasing throughout the unit, which is of moderate habitat quality.
-They can be located anywhere in the unit, with the highest buck-to-doe ratios and highest overall numbers occurring in the northwest and southwest portions of the unit.
+Overall population numbers are steady throughout the unit, which is of moderate habitat quality.
+They can be located anywhere in the unit, with the highest buck-to-doe ratios and highest overall numbers occurring in the Taylor area of 3BN and the Woolhouse habitat area in 3BS.

 Pre-season scouting and developing local landowner contacts, where necessary, for access permission into these northern areas may yield quality hunts and greatly increase chances for taking larger-sized antelope.
 Hunting opportunities also exist on U.S. Forest Service lands immediately north and also south of Hwy 60, where home ranges are more contained and movement patterns more predictable.
 Current hunt structures offer archery and muzzleloader hunting opportunities both north and south of Hwy 60.
 There are increased opportunities north of Hwy 60 due to the higher population and higher buck-to-doe ratio.

 Areas: Woolhouse Habitat Area, south of Hwy 60, is a popular hunting area for antelope by archery hunters drawn for 3B South hunts.
 Antelope can be glassed with ease from the numerous knolls and mountains here.
 Many hunters in this area fill their tags on opening morning.
-Hunting pressure has reduced the size, number, and quality of bucks in this area, and has been the justification for lower permit numbers.
 The USFS Woolhouse Habitat Area is closed to all motor vehicles.
 Hunters should contact the USFS Lakeside Ranger Station at (928) 368-2100 for additional information regarding this closure.

 USFS lands north of Hwy 60 support antelope herds near Allen Severson Wildlife Area, Long Lake and Ortega Mountain.
 Long Lake and immediate surrounding areas are central to these popular hunting locations, found just outside of Show Low.
 The terrain in these recommended areas is predominately flat, with large irregular open areas surrounded mostly by juniper trees.
 Pre-scouting will prove these herds to be quite predictable prior to opening day.